Painting A Brick House the Right Way

 Painting brick is a timeless tradition, dating back to the 1870s.
 Back then, almost all brick homes in the US required painting.
 Originally, bricks were formed by hand, with clay, sand, and water pressed into molds.
 The molded mixture was then dried and fired, forming the Brick, which was much more porous and weaker than the Brick we have today.
 Painted exterior brick from these early periods acted as a protective coating against snow, ice, wind, and rain.

-We are going to dive into how to paint brick in as much detail as possible.
-We promise that after reading this article you will have a full understanding of not only what it takes but also understand its benefits.
+We will dive into how to paint brick in as much detail as possible.
+We promise that after reading this article, you will have a complete understanding of not only what it takes but also understand its benefits.
 Let’s take a spin!

 Step 1: Pressure Washing Brick Homes

 Pressure washing is perhaps the MOST CRITICAL step in the entire process of painting a brick home.
-Dirty or moldy brick will cause an uneven topcoat but importantly the paint will lose adhesion and durability.
+Dirty or moldy brick will cause an uneven topcoat; most importantly, the paint will lose adhesion and durability.

 Not all homes can be cleaned with intense pressure.
 Washing older brick homes with high pressure or (blasting) could damage brick mortar.